newrelic-experimental/nr1-session-timeline/README.md

 ![Session Timeline Screenshot](docs/screenshots/screenshot_01.png)

+## Open source license <id id="license"></id>

+This project is distributed under the [Apache 2 license](LICENSE).

+This project also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices](THIRD_PARTY_NOTICES.md) document.

+## Usage <a id="usage"></a>

-## Use Cases <a id="use-cases"></a>
+### Use Cases <a id="use-cases"></a>

 1. Respond to a specific customer care support request

-   This is the most common use case for this app.
    Customer care support teams receive support requests about individual users - in order to resolve these requests, they need to understand exactly what happened to that user while interacting with a web site or app, and the order it happened in.
-This is very challenging to acheive using standard dashboards, and Session Timeline offers a fast and simple mechanism to load the sequence of events experienced by a user in a specific session.
+Session Timeline offers a fast and simple mechanism to load the sequence of events experienced by a user in a specific session, and view the full details of each event.

 2. Enhance troubleshooting investigations

    Performance problems can often be caused by unexpected combinations of requests and user behaviours.
 When attempting to identify the underlying cause of a broader issue, it can be useful to dig into the details of specific interactions that encountered the problem.
 Session Timeline presents the entire sequence of Browser or Mobile events triggered by individual sessions, and can potentially help surface unusual and problematic patterns.

-## Pre-requisites <a id="pre-reqs"></a>
+### Pre-requisites <a id="pre-reqs"></a>

 Session Timeline requires that you have the [Browser agent](https://docs.newrelic.com/docs/browser/browser-monitoring/getting-started/introduction-browser-monitoring/) or [Mobile agent](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile/get-started/introduction-mobile-monitoring/) deployed to your site or app.

 You will also need to set up your [development environment](https://developer.newrelic.com/build-apps/set-up-dev-env/) to test and deploy NR1 Apps.

-## App Installation <a id="install"></a>
+### App Installation <a id="install"></a>

 - Clone the repo
 - run `npm install`